huiyadanli/live2d-helper.js/README.md

     * `no` - model index, default: 0

 ```
-play sound use Audio DOM
+Play sound use Audio DOM,
-it only works once in FireFox
+it only work once in FireFox.
 ```

 * `playSoundAJAX(path, no)`